ALL Metrics

 Participants

 The population consisted of 200 patients from the “Odontofamily” dental office in Chincha and 600 patients from the dental department at the “Catacaos Maternal and Child Center” in Piura, from late December 2023 to January 2024.
 Applying a non-probabilistic convenience sampling for a finite population, a sample of 82 people was established for Chincha and 113 for Piura.
+The sample size was calculated using the formula for estimating a proportion in a finite population, assuming an expected proportion of 50% (the value that maximises variance, as no prior local estimate was available), a 95% confidence level and an absolute margin of error of approximately 8%; applied to the source populations of 200 (Chincha) and 600 (Piura) patients, this yielded the target sizes of 82 and 113, respectively.
+The 15–29 age range was not arbitrary: it corresponds to the operational definition of NEET youth (young people not in education, employment or training) used by INEI and by international bodies, so the age window was determined by the study population rather than chosen post hoc.
+No formal a priori power analysis was performed for the association tests, consistent with the exploratory, hypothesis-generating purpose of the study; this is acknowledged as a limitation.
 The inclusion criteria for the study were: patients of both sexes, between 15 and 29 years old who attended to dental office and the Maternal and Child Center in Chincha and Piura from late December 2023 to January 2024, who were able to sign the written informed consent or informed assent and who did not have any of these three statuses: employed, student or in training.
 The exclusion criterion was patients with any mental disability or incapacity that prevents them from giving their consent to participate in the study.

 Instrument and procedures

 The two variables studied were “smartphone dependence and addiction” and “bruxism”.
-Two questionnaires were used as data collection instruments, the first is the Smartphone Dependence and Addiction Scale (EDAS-18), which consists of 18 items and proposes three levels of intensity: without dependence (18-37 points), dependence (38-64 points) and addiction (65-90 points).12 For the evaluation of bruxism, the self-reported bruxism questionnaire (CBA) was used, which consists of 11 questions.
-Where a score of 0 to 18 indicates improbable bruxism, 19 to 24 indicates probable symptoms of bruxism and 25 or more indicates definite symptoms of bruxism.13
+Two questionnaires were used as data collection instruments, the first is the Smartphone Dependence and Addiction Scale (EDAS-18), which consists of 18 items and proposes three levels of intensity: without dependence (18-37 points), dependence (38-64 points) and addiction (65-90 points).15 For the evaluation of bruxism, the self-reported bruxism questionnaire (CBA) was used, which consists of 11 questions.
+Where a score of 0 to 18 indicates improbable bruxism, 19 to 24 indicates probable symptoms of bruxism and 25 or more indicates definite symptoms of bruxism.16 It should be noted that the EDAS-18 captures the intensity of dependence and addiction through its 18 items and total score, rather than the raw number of hours of daily smartphone use; therefore, self-reported daily usage time was not recorded as a separate continuous variable and no cut-off (for example, 4 hours/day) was applied to define “heavy” use.
+Likewise, other recognised predisposing factors for bruxism—such as sleep disorders, anxiety or other psychogenic factors, and swallowing problems—were not measured in this study.
+These choices are addressed in the limitations and in the recommendations for future research.

 Statistical analysis